crackedsnowboard/note-taker/README.md

 # Note Taker

-I am builiding a note taker application that will help save thoughts that occure during the day for later use.
+I am builiding a note taker application that will help save thoughts that occur during the day for later use.

 ## User Story
 AS A user, I want to be able to write and save notes